 02 of 10

 Ashlar is a special restaurant because of its unique setting in a small boutique hotel in the heart of Old Town Alexandria, making for an impressive restaurant with a beautiful setting for intimate dining.
-Offering a variety of American Colonial classics, Ashlar is named after Freemasons who grew up into society men through the refining process of education and diligence, known as "perfect ashlars."
-Living up to its name, Ashlar only chooses the finest ingredients from locally-sourced farmers and ranchers and offers some top-notch local spirits, too.
+Offering a variety of American Colonial classics, Ashlar is named after Freemasons known as "perfect ashlars" who grew up into society men through the refining process of education and diligence.
+Living up to its name, Ashlar only chooses the finest ingredients from locally sourced farms and ranches and offers some top-notch local spirits, too.

 03 of 10

-Named one of Washingtonian's "100 Best Restaurants" in 2013 and an editor's pick in the Washington Post's "2011 Dining Guide," Vermillion is located in the heart of Old Town Alexandria and serves contemporary American cuisine in a cozy atmosphere.
-Chef Thomas Cardarelli's regional menu focuses on local and seasonal ingredients, and a Farm Table is even available on the first and third Tuesday of the month, featuring a six to eight-course meal.
+Named one of Washingtonian's "100 Best Restaurants" in 2013, Vermilion is located in the heart of Old Town Alexandria and serves contemporary American cuisine in a cozy atmosphere.
+Chef Thomas Cardarelli's regional menu focuses on local and seasonal ingredients, and a Farm Table is even available on the first and third Tuesday of the month, featuring a six- to eight-course meal.

 04 of 10

 Located in the Lorien Hotel & Spa, BRABO offers innovative Belgian cuisine by award-winning chef Robert Wiedmaier, who's created a menu that is both creative and varied.
 BRABO is the name of a hero in Belgian folklore, and the meals combine French and Belgian styles of cuisine for a truly unique blend of flavors.Continue to 5 of 10 below.